MouseBiteLabs/Game-Boy-DMG-Color/README.md

 -	<a href="https://retrogamerepairshop.com/collections/game-boy-dmg-shells/products/game-boy-dmg-original-new-shells-factory-a?variant=32530346967114">Game Boy DMG Shell – Factory A (Midnight Blue)</a>
 -	<a href="https://store.kitsch-bent.com/products/silicone-buttons?variant=40627510771907">Kitsch-Bent clear silicone DMG buttons</a>

 Note that the IPS kit I have listed is the *only* IPS kit that is compatible with this build at the time of writing.
+It includes an image centering feature, so you don't need to fiddle with centering it manually in the shell.
+Other kits likely would not center nicely in the DMG shell!

 ## Assembly